gitlabhq/omnibus-gitlab/doc/package-information/signed_packages.md

 ## Verifying Signatures

-Information on how to verify GitLab package signatures can be found in [Package Signatures](../update/package_signatures.md) under [Updating GitLab via omnibus-gitlab](../update/README.md)
+Information on how to verify GitLab package signatures can be found in [Package Signatures](../update/package_signatures.md).

 [packages]: https://packages.gitlab.com